Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Related Works

 \subsection{Methods}

-First handwritten text recognition models were based on HMM (Hidden Markov Models) \cite{6968488} and SVM \cite{8049930}.
-Multi-dimensional LSTM model and CTC loss \cite{hannun2017sequence} were used in \cite{leifert2014citlab}.
-Rosetta \cite{borisyuk2018rosetta} uses ResNet as a feature extractor and linear layer with CTC loss as a char predictor.
-For sequence modeling recurrent layers in CRNN \cite{CRNN} and GRCNN \cite{GRCNN} models were added.
-Attention can be used as a char sequence predictor in R2AM \cite{R2AM} and STAR-Net \cite{STARNet}.
-The last mentioned model contains thin-plate spline (TPS) transformation (it is a variant of the spatial transformation network \cite{jaderberg2015spatial}).
+The first HTR models were based on hidden Markov models \cite{hmm2014icacci} and SVM \cite{svm2017spin}.
+The multi-dimensional LSTM model and CTC-loss \cite{hannun2017sequence} were used in \cite{leifert2014citlab}.
+The Rosetta \cite{DBLP:journals/corr/abs-1910-05085} uses ResNet as a feature extractor and CTC-loss as a char predictor.
+Also, for sequence modelling we added recurrent layers in CRNN, \cite{CRNN} and GRCNN \cite{GRCNN} models.
+It is worth mentioning that the Attention can be used as a char sequence predictor in R2AM \cite{R2AM} and STAR-Net \cite{STARNet}.
+The last mentioned model contains thin-plate spline (TPS) transformation, which is a variant of the spatial transformation network \cite{NIPS2015_33ceb07b}.

-Finding areas of handwritten text is a task of document layout analysis.
-These models help to separate main text from background.
-Algorithms such as \cite{6819023} and \cite{10.1007/978-3-319-11758-4_38} use connected components extraction.
-Method \cite{6424392} is based on Hidden Markov Models.
-CNN methods in \cite{renton2018fully} and \cite{Gr_ning_2019} perform pixel-wise classification (between text and non text labels).
-More complex method is to formulate layout analysis as an instance segmentation task.
-This approach was presented in \cite{prusty2019indiscapes}.
+Finding areas of handwritten text is document layout analysis task.
+These models help to separate the main text from the background.
+Algorithms such as \cite{6819023} use connected components extraction.
+CNN methods in \cite{renton2018fully} and \cite{Gr_ning_2019} perform pixel-wise classification (between text and non-text labels).
+A more complex method is to formulate layout analysis as an instance segmentation task \cite{prusty2019indiscapes}.